Classification of nilpotent Lie superalgebras of multiplier-rank $\leq 2$: Basics

-As in the Lie algebra case \cite[p.
+In this paper, we write $\mathrm{Ab}(m,n)$ for the abelian Lie superalgebra of superdimension $(m,n).$ As in the Lie algebra case \cite[p.
 4302]{Batten-Stitzinger}, we introduce the following definition. \begin{definition} Let $L$ be a finite-dimensional Lie superalgebra.
-A Lie superalgebra pair $(K,M)$ is called a defining pair of $L$ provided that $L\cong K/M$ and $M\subset \mathrm{Z}(K)\cap K^{2}$.
+A Lie superalgebra pair $(K,M)$ is called a defining pair of $L$ provided that $L\cong K/M$ and $M\subset \mathrm{Z}(K)\cap K^{2}$, where $\mathrm{Z}(K)$ is the center of $K$ and $K^{2}:=[K, K]$ is the derived subalgebra of $K$.
 A defining pair $(K, M)$ of $L$ is said to be maximal if among all the defining pairs of $L$, $M$ is of a maximal superdimension.
 In the case $(K,M)$ being a maximal defining pair of $L$, we also call $K$ a cover and $M$ a (Schur) multiplier of $L$. \end{definition}

 The definition makes sense, since one may check as in Lie algebra case (see \cite{Batten-Stitzinger}) that for a finite-dimensional Lie superalgebra, covers and multipliers always exist and they are unique up to Lie superalgebra isomorphism, respectively.
 Write $\mathcal{C}(L)$ and $\mathcal{M}(L)$ for the cover and multiplier of Lie superalgebra $L$, respectively.